tableau/webhooks-docs/README.md

 `api-event-name`  | `webhook-source-api-event-name`

  Optional.
 The name of the Tableau event that triggers your webhook.
-The event name  must be one of the supported events listed in the [Triggering Events](#events) table.
+You can update the trigger event for your webhook by specifying one of the supported events listed in the [Trigger Events](#events) table for either `event` or `webhook-source`.
 Note that `event` and `webhook-source` use different name values for the same event.

-> Note:
+> **Recommended**:
 > Use the `event` attribute of the webhook to specify the triggering API event for the webhook.
 >
 > The `webhook-source` element serves the same purpose but is being deprecated in future versions of Tableau webhooks.